aureliusenterprise/Aurelius-Atlas-helm-chart/README.md

 - add realm files to ``charts/keycloak/realms``
 - update the value ``realm_file_name`` to the desired realm kubectl port-forward -n gaby service/keycloak 8080:8080

+Persistent Volume:
+- type Local  -- bound to the node in node_name